sopherapps/pydantic-redis/docs/tutorials/synchronous/models.md

 - `delete` from store
 - `select` from store

+!!! info
     The store is connected to the Redis instance, so any changes you make will reflect in redis itself.

 ```Python hl_lines="28-39"
 {!../docs_src/tutorials/synchronous/models.py!}